AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

 Once the Mobile App backend is created, you can choose to either connect an existing SQL database to your Mobile App backend or create a new SQL database.
 In this section, we create a SQL database.

+> [!NOTE]
-> [AZURE.NOTE] If you already have a database in the same location as the mobile app backend, you can
+> If you already have a database in the same location as the mobile app backend, you can
 > instead choose **Use an existing database** and then select that database.
 The use of a database in a
 > different location is not recommended because of higher latencies.